scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 ### Path Segments

-As described previously, the main goal of SCION's Control Plane is to create and manage path segments which can then be combined into forwarding paths to transmit packets by its data plane.
 SCION distinguishes the following types of path segments:

 - A path segment from a non-core AS to a core AS is an *up segment*.
 - A path segment from a core AS to a non-core AS is a *down segment*.